ApeWorX/archive-ape-starknet/README.md

 ape starknet accounts create <NEW-ALIAS> --network starknet:testnet --deployment-funder <EXISTING-ALIAS>
 ```

-Otherwise, after you have funder your newly created account an alternative way, you can use the `deploy` command to deploy it:
+Otherwise, after you have funded your newly created account an alternative way, you can use the `deploy` command to deploy it:

 ```bash
 ape starknet accounts deploy <NEW-ALIAS>